OECD Home › Internet › Publications & Documents

 Publications & Documents

-OECD Information and Communication Policy News - January 2008Including information on the OECD Ministerial on The Future of the Internet Economy, recent reports and broadband statistics
+OECD Information and Communication Policy News - May 2008Including information on the OECD Ministerial on The Future of the Internet Economy, recent reports and broadband statistics

 The workshop showed that ICTs can play a significant role in the near-term for mitigating the growth (even reducing) of the global energy footprint.

 This study analyses the impact of digital content creation, distribution and use on value chains and business models of the film and video industry.
 It explores policy implications of these changes to identify how digital content may affect the industry participants.

 Ireland's economic success story is one that many OECD countries would like to emulate.
 Of the many factors linked to this success, the public sector’s role is key.
 This report analyses what the sector has accomplished so far, how it can keep renewing itself, and how it can perpetuate its success.

 Radio frequency identification (RFID) is a promising new technology with a rapidly growing range of applications, many integrating technologies such as sensors.
 In this report, eight major fields of application are analysed, impacts are discussed and country initiatives described.

 This paper examines the policies to obtain public rights-of-way permits in a number of OECD countries and access to ducts, which may act to slow down the pace of fibre roll-out in local access market, and suggests the policy options available.

 This paper provides an overview of developments in optical fibre communication technology and investment.
 Specifically, the paper finds that the costs of deploying these networks are significant and that the monthly prices subscribers will pay will be highly dependent on take-up rates.